metalcarratt/ministry/ls/Leviticus/msg07.md

 > For dogs surround me; / A company of evildoers encloses me; / They pierce my hands and feet.
 >
 > I count all my bones; / They look, they stare at me.

+## head of wisdom

+### growing in wisdom

+Lk 2:40
+> And the little child grew and became strong, being filled with wisdom, and the grace of God was upon Him.

+Lk 2:52
+> And Jesus advanced in wisdom and stature and in the grace manifested in Him before God and men.